cixtor/middleware/README.md

 In the example above, we are assumming that a directory located at `/var/www/public_html/` exists.
 With that in mind, every request to an URL with the `/assets/` prefix will be handled by the `http.ServeFiles()` method as long as the requested resource is pointing to an existing file.

-A request to a nonexistent file returns “404 Not Found”.
+A request to a nonexistent file returns "404 Not Found".

-A request to a directory returns “403 Forbidden” to prevent directory listing attacks.
+A request to a directory returns "403 Forbidden" to prevent directory listing attacks.

 ## Graceful Shutdown